abdul4210/Honeypot-SOC-Lab/README.md

 ---

 **Log Inspection**
- - After just a few hours of the VM being on, The query shows many failed log-in attemts coming from real attackers over the internet
+ - After just a few hours of the VM being on, The query shows many failed log-in attempts coming from real attackers over the internet
 <img width="1826" height="815" alt="8) query 1" src="https://github.com/user-attachments/assets/43cb34df-f474-4b54-918d-98fca97a5a1d" />

 ---